Effective viscosity of a suspension of flagellar beating microswimmers: Three-dimensional modeling: Results and discussion

-In contrast, when the flagella plane is perpendicular to the flow and swimming direction is parallel to the flow [see Fig. \ref{fig:ang_vel}(II)] the swimmer deforms in the opposite way.
-The shear flow rotates the body of a swimmer with angular velocity $-\dot{\gamma}/2$.
-The velocity needed for a small bead without deforming swimmer is again $v_{1}=-\dot{\gamma} \widetilde{\ell}_{y}/2$.
-However, the velocity gradient of the shear flow between central and small beads is zero ($v_{2}=0$).
-Therefore, swimmer deforms counter-clockwise.
-The total torque exerted by all springs on the swimmer amplifies the rotation imposed by the flow.
-The swimmer makes a rapid flip [compare Fig. \ref{fig:ang_vel}(I.c) and Fig. \ref{fig:ang_vel}(II.c)]. for the changing the orientation angle).
-Note that leading effect for exerting the torque and changing of rotation speed comes from the main springs (which together with the small beads imitate flagella) and the supporting springs only reduce the effect.
-Therefore, we expect a similar behavior for the prototype \textit{CR} swimmer.
-However, further experiments are required to examine dynamics of the \textit{CR} under the flow.
+In contrast, when the flagella plane is still perpendicular to the flow but with the swimming direction parallel to the flow as in Fig. \ref{fig:ang_vel}-II, the swimmer behaves in an opposite way.
+The total torque exerted by all springs on the swimmer amplifies the rotation imposed by the flow when the main spring is compressed ($\ell<\ell_m$).
+Again, the opposite effect is observed for an elongated particle aligned in the shear flow direction.
+The leading effect, that slows down or accelerates the angular velocity, comes from the main springs to the satellite beads (flagella) and the supporting springs reduce the effect.

-When the flagella plane and the shear plane is common, each spring exerts a torque on the swimmer such that it equalizes the rotation velocity, and the angular orbit is almost linear [see Fig. \ref{fig:orbits}(a)].
+When the flagella plane and the shear plane are identical, each main spring exerts a constant torque during the tumbling rotation of the swimmer such that the angular velocity is almost constant on the orbit as in Fig. \ref{fig:orbits}(a).

-We calculated the intrinsic viscosity for a wide range of shear rates and found the shear thinning behavior also reported in previous experiments \cite{Rafai2010} [see Fig. \ref{fig:shear_thinning}].
-We found shear thinning typical for the suspension of a deformable elastic object (e.g. the red blood cells \cite{Forsyth2011}) for the active swimmer suspension.
-Obtained complex shear thinning profile of active swimmer suspension is related to the existence of two timescales: small beads orbiting period $T_{b}$ and the tumbling period in the flow $T$.
-If $T/T_{b}>100$ the effect of the altering angular orbits is important and contributes to the viscosity enhancement for the active swimmers, In higher shear rates the effect vanishes.
-However, if we consider even smaller shear rates the effect does not increase significantly since the flow becomes weaker to deform the swimmer.